Diana Taylor (superintendent): Personal life

-Taylor met Bloomberg at a Citizens Budget Commission event in 2000, where they were seated together.
-Since then, the couple has been together and she acted as an unofficial first lady for the city during Bloomberg's mayorship, joining him at social functions and campaigning with him.
+Taylor met Michael Bloomberg at a Citizens Budget Commission event in 2000, where they were seated together.
+Since then, the couple has been together and she acted as an unofficial first lady for the city during his mayorship, joining him at social functions and campaigning with him.
 She has been frequently seen marching with him in parades citywide.
 During the 2005 New York City transit strike, Taylor stayed with Bloomberg in the city's Office of Emergency Management headquarters in Brooklyn each night of the strike.
 Taylor campaigned with Bloomberg during the 2020 Democratic Party presidential primaries in California, Utah, Arkansas and Alabama.

 In her civic life, Taylor serves on non-profit and corporate boards that include Hot Bread Kitchen, the International Women's Health Coalition, The New York Women's Foundation, YMCA of Greater New York, ACCION, Columbia Mailman School of Public Health, Sotheby's, Citigroup, Brookfield Properties and her alma mater Dartmouth She changed her political party affiliation to the Democratic Party in 2018.